alexreardon/limit-once/README.md

 const user2 = await getLoggedInUserOnce();
 ```

-A "rejected" promise call will not be cached and will allow the wrapped function to be called again
+If the wrapped function that returns a promise has it's promise `"rejected"`, then the call will not be cached, and the underlying function can be called again.

 ```ts
 import { onceAsync } from 'limit-once';